RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 10 - Project 10: Django Template Filters, Tags, and Contextual Data Handling
 You can view the full details of this project [here](./gs10/day10-project10.md).

+### Day 11 - Project 10: Django Template Filters, Tags, and Contextual Data Handling
+You can view the full details of this project [here](./gs11/day11-project11.md).